IBM/zowe-cli-cics-deploy-plugin/docs/README.md

 1. It undeploys an existing Bundle using `zowe cics-deploy undeploy bundle` (See [Undeploying a CICS Bundle](#undeploying)).
 2. It uploads the local Bundle directory to zFS using `zowe zos-files upload dir-to-uss`.
-3. If the bundle contains a package.json file it runs `npm install` using `zowe zos-uss issue ssh`.
+3. If the bundle contains a package.json file it runs `npm install` on the remote system using `zowe zos-uss issue ssh`.
-4. It deploys an Bundle using `zowe cics-deploy deploy bundle` (See [Deploying a CICS Bundle](#deploying)).
+4. It deploys a Bundle using `zowe cics-deploy deploy bundle` (See [Deploying a CICS Bundle](#deploying)).

-Advanced users may prefer to use these sub-commands themselves.
+Advanced users may prefer to use these sub-commands in preference to the `push` command.
 For example, if the target CICS regions are not CPSM managed then you might use Zowe to generate and subsequently upload the Bundle, and your own scripts to deploy the Bundle into a CICS region.